shaunabanana/unity-websocket-server/README.md

 * Add callbacks to the `onMessage` UnityEvent.

 ## Tested on
-> If you find this script works/doesn't work for you, please create an [issue](./issues) or email me at shengchenzhang1207@gmail.com
+> If you find this script works/doesn't work for you, please let me know by creating an [issue](https://github.com/shaunabanana/unity-websocket-server/issues) or emailing me at shengchenzhang1207@gmail.com
+> Also, if there's a feature you wanted added, there's a template for that as well in the issues.

 **Unity versions**
 * 2020.3